Rooholla-KhorramBakht/SimpleHandEye/README.md

 ```
 **Note**: In case the image was available in the form of ROS messages, we could have used our ROS2/ROS image listener classes.

 Finally, to track the pose of the tag, we can use our Apriltag tracker class.
-We could also listen to TF messages published by any kind of third-party trackers through ROS.

 ```python
 from SimpleHandEye.interfaces.apriltag import ApriltagTracker